celulaproject/celula/README.md

 ### Limitations

-- The prototype is implemented to work on Google Compute Engine (GCE) but it can work on any IaaS that satisfies the before mentioned conditions. ([See the GCE restrictions here](https://cloud.google.com/compute/docs/disks/customer-supplied-encryption))
+- The prototype is implemented to work on Google Compute Engine (GCE) but it can work on any IaaS that satisfies the before mentioned conditions. ([See the GCE country restrictions here](https://cloud.google.com/compute/docs/disks/customer-supplied-encryption))
 - All communication between Celula instances is secured with self-signed certificates, therefore clients connecting to the Celula API must accept self-signed certificates.
 - Only NodeJS modules are supported for replication.
-- The startup-script to be launched on VM creation is prone to errors and most probably does not prevent all access from third parties.
+- The startup-script (and startup-script-celula-zero) code to be launched on VM creation is prone to errors and most probably does not prevent all access from third parties.
 Contributions to optimize it are more than welcome (password protection for GRUB, better restriction for console login, system reboots, restricting Magic SysRq, etc).
 - The format of claims and the associated logic of storing and making them available must be reviewed.
 Maybe a DNS like system for matching public keys to an IP is also required.

 ## Setup

-In order to launch a generation zero instance:
-- git clone
-- cd celula && npm install
-- npm start

-If you wish to provide a certain degree of trust in your generation zero instance use [zeit.co command line tool](https://zeit.co/now#) to freely create a server that will expose its contents and to which you will not have ssh access.
+Setup is relevant for generation zero instances.
+There are some steps one can take in order to assure trust when launching generation zero instances on Google Compute Engine.
+Here we describe our approach to it:

+- Become a member of the [Celula project google group](https://groups.google.com/d/forum/celula-project).
+- Create a project on GCE to be used for launching the Celula zero instances.
+- Go to the [IAM page](https://console.cloud.google.com/iam-admin/iam/project) for your newly created project and add a new member: celula-project@googlegroups.com with _project viewer_ permissions.
+- Go to [project metadata](https://console.cloud.google.com/compute/metadata?project) and set the `key` to `startup-script` and in `value` copy the contents of the `lib/gce/utils/startup-script-celula-zero.sh` file.
+- Go to the [firewall settings for the default network](https://console.cloud.google.com/networking/networks/details/default?project) and add open the port `tcp:3141`.
+- Post a message on the Celula group indicating the link to your GCE project.
+- From that moment on, the project will be completely auditable for the members of the google group and every new instance that is created will have ssh access disabled and run a new version of the Celula core module.

 ## Celula API